yu45020/Social-Dynamics-in-Lending-Opinion/README.md

 _______________________________________

 If you find any error,  please make a new issue.
 I will update the code and result (if necessary) as soon as possible.

+A brief discussion on the paper is in my blog https://yuthought.blogspot.com/2017/09/social-dynamics-in-lending-opinions.html.